mendix/docs/content/en/docs/appstore/app-services/intelligent-document-service.md

     {{< figure src="/attachments/appstore/app-services/intelligent-document-service/intelligent-document-microflow.png" alt="intelligent-document-microflow" >}}

-2. Create a list of document that inherits from `System.FileDocument`.
+2. Create a list of documents that inherits from `System.FileDocument`.
 Documents from where data are extracted should be passed as a list, as shown in the microflow above.

     {{% alert color="info" %}} The total size of the documents being passed for extraction should not exceed 20 MB.
 If you have multiple documents to extract data from, you can process them in smaller batches. {{% /alert %}}